SAT vs ACT: Which Test Should You Take?

 Frequently Asked Questions

-Is the SAT or ACT easier?
+Is the SAT or ACT easier in 2026?

 Neither test is objectively easier — it depends on your strengths.
-The SAT emphasizes analytical reasoning and algebra, while the ACT is more straightforward but requires faster pacing.
-Most students perform comparably on both, but some find one test suits their skills better.
+The Digital SAT emphasizes analytical reasoning and algebra, and uses a module-adaptive format.
+The Enhanced ACT, updated in 2025–2026, now gives you about 22% more time per question than the old ACT, so the old reputation of "ACT is faster" is less pronounced.
+Most students perform comparably on both.
 We recommend taking a practice test of each to see which feels more natural.

 Do colleges prefer the SAT or ACT?